Lord Executor

 Lord Executor (c.
 1878-84 – 1952) was a Trinidadian calypsonian (calypso singer/composer).
-He belonged to the first generation of calypso pioneers that included Julian Whiterose (Iron Duke; not to be confused with Duke of Iron), Norman le Blanc (Richard, Coeur de Leon), Henry Forbes the Inventor (Senior Inventor) and Black Prince (Christopher Howell).
-Unlike those other early figures, however, Executor recorded extensively during the golden age of calypso of the 1930s and early 1940s, producing 28 record sides (78-rpm) and directly exerting influence on the second generation of calypsonians he worked alongside.
+He belonged to the first generation of calypso pioneers that consisted of Julian Whiterose (Iron Duke; not to be confused with Duke of Iron), Norman le Blanc (Richard, Coeur de Leon), Henry Forbes the Inventor (Senior Inventor) and Black Prince (Christopher Howell).
+Unlike these other early figures, however, Executor recorded extensively during the golden age of calypso of the 1930s and early 1940s, producing 28 record sides (78-rpm) and directly exerting influence on the second generation of calypsonians he worked alongside.
 According to the Roaring Lion, Executor "helped raise the general standard of the Calypso genre, gaining it more respect and acceptability in the public eye".

 Early life

 Lord Executor (sometimes mistakenly listed as Lord Executioner) was born Philip Garcia in Port of Spain, Trinidad (possibly in the suburb of Laventille) in around 1880; dates cited range from 1878 to 1884.
 He was a white Creole of Portuguese descent and his parents may have been Venezuelans.
 He attended a prestigious secondary school – either St. Mary's College or Queen's Royal College – and maintained a reputation throughout his career for erudition; in addition to English, he spoke fluent French Patois, Portuguese and Spanish.

 His singing career seems to have started sometime between 1897 and 1901, when he was working as a store clerk at Salvatori Scott & Co. in Port of Spain and joined a carnival band composed of store clerks, which was called the Crescent Boys band.
 After being fired from his position as a clerk, he occasionally worked as a sign painter, but was a professional singer during carnival season.
-In 1905 he joined the "Iere Belles" calypso tent band, which was the arch-rival of Norman le Blanc's "White Rose" band.
+In 1905, he joined the "Iere Belles" calypso tent band, which was the arch-rival of Norman le Blanc's "White Rose" band.